dkstiler/wireguard-mistborn/README.md

 ## Firewall
 - **IPtables**: Iptables rules and chains are manipulated directly.
 If UFW is present it is disabled.
 IPtables-persistent is used to save a simple set of secure default rules (most importantly setting the INPUT and FORWARD policies to DROP and allowing ESTABLISHED and RELATED traffic) that will be effective immediately upon system startup.
 Additional rules and chains are created by Docker on startup.
 Mistborn also creates some iptables chains during installation that are saved in the persistent rules.
 Mistborn iptables chains and rules are designed to work with Docker's with logic that is easy to follow.
 A power cycle will always result in a working state.
 - **PostUp/PostDown**: Wireguard configuration files on Mistborn include PostUp and PostDown directives that set routes and iptables rules for each Wireguard client individually.
 - **Wireguard**: There is a one-to-one mapping between each Wireguard client and server instance listening on Mistborn.
-By design Wireguard clients cannot talk directly to each other but can use shared services and resources on Mistborn (e.g. Syncthing, Nextcloud, Jitisi, etc.)
+By default Wireguard clients cannot talk directly to each other but can use shared services and resources on Mistborn (e.g. Syncthing, Nextcloud, Jitisi, etc).
+Toggling the "client-to-client" option will enable direct client-to-client communication.
 - **Metrics**: In addition to the iptables INPUT policy set to DROP, an iptables chain exists that logs the packet meta data before dropping it.
 Mistborn redirects packets that will be dropped to this chain instead.
 A summary of the data about these dropped packets (unsolicited network traffic) can be found on the Metrics page.
 - **Coppercloud**: Coppercloud works by populating ipsets with the ipset module in iptables to DROP (blacklist) or ACCEPT (whitelist) a given set of IP addresses.
 Upon system startup a celery task will compile the IP addresses, create the ipsets, and iptables rules.